 A portion of our oil and gas product manufacturing is conducted through our wholly-owned subsidiary Geospace Technologies Eurasia LLC, which is based in the Russian Federation.
 Our oil and gas business could be directly affected by political and economic conditions in the Russian Federation, including the current geopolitical instability involving the Russian Federation, Ukraine and Syria.
 United States sanctions against Russia have been expanded to preclude the export of oil and gas equipment anywhere in the world that involve persons designated under the sanctions and to include projects in which persons subject to the sanctions have a 33% ownership interest or a majority of voting interests.
 Together, these changes make it more difficult for us to support projects that have the potential to produce oil involving Russian energy companies.
 Furthermore, if an exporter is unable to determine whether its equipment will be used in such projects, the export is prohibited.
 In fiscal year 2021, we imported \$1.2 million of products from Geospace Technologies Eurasia LLC for resale elsewhere in the world.
-If imports of these products from the Russian Federation are restricted by government regulation, we may be forced to find other sources for the manufacture of these products at potentially higher costs.
-Boycotts, protests, unfavorable regulations, additional governmental sanctions and other actions in the region could also adversely affect our ability to operate profitably.
-Delays in obtaining governmental approvals can affect our ability to timely deliver our products pursuant to contractual obligations, which could result in us being liable to our customers for damages.
+If imports of these products from the Russian Federation, we may be forced to find other sources for the manufacture of these products at potentially higher costs.
+Boycotts, protests, unfavorable regulations, additional governmental approvals can affect our ability to timely deliver our products pursuant to contractual obligations, which could result in us being liable to our customers for damages.
 The risk of doing business in the Russian Federation and other economically or politically volatile areas could adversely affect our operations and earnings.